apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `tempPath`
 During processing of files, the `uploadfs` module first copies them to a temporary location until the pipeline is finished.
 By default this is set to `data/temp/uploadfs` by the `node_modules/apostrophe/modules/@apostrophecms/uploadfs` module.
 The `tempPath` property takes a local directory path for creating the `/temp` folder that houses these files.
 It is deleted after the build process.

+<h2>GCS Storage Options</h2>

+### `contentTypes` {#gsccontenttypes}
+The `contentTypes` property is populated by default with an object taken from the [`contentTypes.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/contentTypes.js) file of the module.
+This object has all valid project file extensions as properties and their mimetype as value.
+Any object supplied to the `contentTypes` is merged with the existing default object.

 ## Featured methods